 In order to work with the said interface, an interfacespecific driver must be installed on the host device so that the host device can communicate with the digital signal processor of the interface card.
 As described above, the driver must be installed on the host device.
 If the driver is a driver developed specifically for the host device, a high data transfer rate is achieved but the driver cannot be easily installed on a different host system.
-However, if the driver is ${ m 45}$ a general driver which is as flexible as possible and which can be used on many host devices, compromises must be accepted with regard to the data transfer rate.
+However, if the driver is a general driver which is as flexible as possible and which can be used on many host devices, compromises must be accepted with regard to the data transfer rate.

-Particularly in an application for multi-tasking systems in which several different tasks such as data acquisition, data multimeter, is attached to a computer system to transfer the 50 display and editing are to be performed quasisimultaneously, each task is normally assigned a certain priority by the host system.
+Particularly in an application for multi-tasking systems in which several different tasks such as data acquisition, data display and editing are to be performed quasisimultaneously, each task is normally assigned a certain priority by the host system.
 A driver supporting a special task requests the central processing system of the host device for processor resources in order to perform its task.
-From these randomly chosen examples it can be seen that 55 Depending on the particular priority assignment method and on the driver implementation, a particular share of processor resources is assigned to a special task in particular time slots.
+Depending on the particular priority assignment method and on the driver implementation, a particular share of processor 55 resources is assigned to a special task in particular time slots.
 Conflicts arise if one or more drivers are implemented in such a way that they have the highest priority by default, i.e. they are incompatible, as happens in practice in many applications.
 It may occur that both drivers are set to highest priority which, in the worst case, can result in a system crash.

-EP 0685799 A1 discloses an interface by means of which To increase the data transfer rates across an interface, the 65 several peripheral devices can be attached to a bus.
+EP 0685799 A1 discloses an interface by means of which several peripheral devices can be attached to a bus.
 An interface is connected between the bus of a host device and various peripheral devices.
 The interface comprises a finite state machine and several branches each of which is assigned to a peripheral device.
-Each branch comprises a data manager, cycle control, user logic and a buffer.
+Each branch comprises a 30 data manager, cycle control, user logic and a buffer.
 This known interface device provides optimal matching between a host device and a specific peripheral device.

-The specialist publication IBM Technical Disclosure Bulletin, Vol. 38, No. 05, page 245; "Communication Method between Devices through FDD Interface" discloses an interface which connects a host device to a peripheral device via a floppy disk drive interface.
+The specialist publication IBM Technical Disclosure Bulletin, Vol. 38, No. 05, page 245; "Communication 5 Method between Devices through FDD Interface" discloses an interface which connects a host device to a peripheral device via a floppy disk drive interface.
 The interface consists in particular of an address generator, an MFM encoder/decoder, a serial/parallel adapter and a format signal generator.
 The interface makes it possible to attach not only a floppy disk drive but also a further peripheral device to the FDD host controller of a host device.
 The host device assumes that a floppy disk drive is always attached to its floppy disk drive controller and communication is initiated if the address is correct.
-However, this document contains no information as to how communication should be possible if the interface is connected to a multi-purpose interface 20 instead of to a floppy disk drive controller.
+However, this document contains no information as to how communication should be possible if the interface is connected to a multi-purpose interface instead of to a floppy disk drive controller.